 Place small square blank, stamped side up, inside dapping cavity of dapping block.
 Hold punch in center of blank and tap the punch with the Metal Stamping Hammer until blank is evenly domed into a concave shape.
 Repeat on remaining large square blank.

 Secure flat back crystals inside stamped divot impressions with jewelry adhesive.
+Use tweezers to help set crystals in place, making sure not to scratch the crystals.
 Then use the jewelry adhesive to adhere the small square blank in the center of the large square blank.

 Use the tips of two chain nose pliers to grasp the sides of a jump ring, with the opening of the jump ring facing up between the two pliers.
 Laterally twist each side of the jump ring in opposite directions to open the ring.
 Slide stamped pendant and pre-made chain onto jump ring.
 Laterally twist the jump ring back with tension to close.

 NOTE: Do NOT pull outwards on the jump ring as it will weaken the metal and distort the circular shape of the ring.